ml-struct-bio/cryodrgn/README.md

-# cryoDRGN -- Deep Reconstructing Generative Networks for cryo-EM heterogneous reconstruction
+# :snowflake::dragon:cryoDRGN: Deep Reconstructing Generative Networks for cryo-EM heterogeneous reconstruction

 CryoDRGN is a neural network based algorithm for heterogeneous cryo-EM reconstruction.
 In particular, the method models a *continuous* distribution over 3D structures by using a neural network based representation for the volume.